-What To Do After You Have Been Sick.
+What To Clean After You Have Been Sick.

 The problem is a lot of people forget to take universal precautions.
 You would be surprised how many people I’ve seen come out of the toilet in the bathroom and not wash their hands.
-Some people bring the food into the bathroom at Disneyland and eat it in there.
+Some people bring the food into the ladies room at Disneyland and eat it in there.

 If you have kids, they’re probably going to get sick this year there’s no way around it primarily because they go to school and things get passed around.
 So the whole family needs to practice good handwashing skills and tell kids do not put your fingers in the eyes, nose, or mouth at all.
 If you do make sure, they’re clean first and wash them after you do.